 If you loved “Wind in the Willows” or Terry Pratchett’s young readers books we think you’ll delight in this light, fun adventure set in the waters off what is today the West Coast of Canada.

-It’s available through Amazon and IngramSpark.
+It’s available worldwide through Amazon and can be ordered by booksellers through IngramSpark.

 Here’s a preview!

 The pirate captain was big, and red of eye and sharp of fang.
 The prisoner, considerably less so.

 “I dunno,” said the prisoner, whose name was Rufus.
 “Somewhere in the Inner Islands, I heard.”

 Rufus was a reddish-brown wolf with large flat paws.
 The captain was larger and dark grey in colour.
 His name was Grey.
 Wolves don’t have a lot of imagination.